Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Introduction

 Ethereum is a blockchain that emphasizes decentralization, aiming to keep its consensus mechanism accessible to many participants, which contributes significantly to the complexity of its protocol.
 In particular, Ethereum faces challenges in scaling its consensus protocol while remaining accessible to smaller participants.
 The large number of validators involved in the consensus process and their extensive message exchanges lead to unprecedented complications.
 To address this challenge, innovative scaling solutions for the \textit{peer-to-peer (P2P)} network have been proposed and implemented~\cite{vyzovitis2022gossipsub}.

-In this work, we demonstrate the impact of these scaling solutions on the privacy and security of the Ethereum P2P network and blockchain.
-Specifically, we outline how to deanonymize validators in the P2P network by mapping a validator's identifier to the IP address of the associated consensus layer node.
+Our work demonstrates the impact of these scaling solutions on the privacy and security of the Ethereum P2P network and blockchain.
+We outline how to deanonymize validators in the P2P network by mapping a validator's identifier to the IP address of the machine it is hosted on.
 Our technique relies solely on observing \textit{attestation} (i.e., consensus layer vote) messages received from peers (i.e., nodes with established TCP connections).
-By analyzing messages from a peer $p$, we can infer whether a validator $v$ is associated with that peer.
+By analyzing messages from a peer $p$, we can infer whether a validator $v$ is hosted on this peer.

 Concretely, the main vulnerability stems from the current broadcast implementation, in which nodes are only responsible for propagating a pre-determined subset of all attestations.
 Thus, when a peer $p$ sends an attestation created by validator $v$ that falls outside their broadcasting responsibility, we can infer that the attestation was produced by $p$ itself.
 If we observe this behavior repeatedly, we demonstrate that with high confidence the attesting validator $v$ is connected to the peer $p$.